 - Am I focusing on self-defeating thoughts?

-Once we identify why we are exhibiting self-sabotaging behaviour we can then begin take steps to overcome self-sabotage and rise above this destructive behaviour.
+Once we identify why we are exhibiting self-sabotaging behavior we can then begin taking steps to overcome self-sabotage and rise above this destructive behavior.
 Make a list of all the things that are preventing you from having what you want.
 Take time to evaluate why you want this and get real with your goals.
 Look at what is truly holding you back.
 Identify the small things, like complaining, that hold you back along with the big ones.

 If you are afraid of failure, consider listing all the ways you have succeeded in the past.
 Take a look at all the wonderful things you have already achieved.
 Try to remember what you overcame to get there and work on boosting your confidence.
 Try to remember that failure is ok too, and it will happen!
 We can’t always be perfect, and we won’t always get what we want.
 Accepting this shouldn’t limit our belief in ourselves but should instead guide us to understand that we should keep working on ourselves and open up to new opportunities.

-If you don’t feel worthy it may be time to focus on self care.
+If you don’t feel worthy it may be time to focus on self-care.
 Stop focusing on what you think you do wrong and work on recognizing what you do right.
 Focus on giving yourself time to relax, eat well and get sleep.
 You need to feel good about yourself to move past your fears.
 Make yourself a priority.
-Prioritizing yourself will help you to boost your self-confidence and allow you to be better equipped to face you fear and move beyond self-sabotage.
+Prioritizing yourself will help you to boost your self-confidence and allow you to be better equipped to face your fear and move beyond self-sabotage.